Chicken Breakfast Sausage

 Long ago… in what seems like another lifetime, I was a crazy busy personal chef.
 Over a couple of decades, I cooked for so many folks that became like family to me…. singles young and old, couples young and old, families… senior parents whose children would hire me to look after them from afar!
 I did dinner parties and cooking classes.
 I even founded a professional association in 2000 that taught many personal chefs across America (and a few other countries) how to set up, manage and operate their own personal chef businesses!
 A “mishap” in a convenience store parking lot “hole” changed all that in 2014 and I had to suddenly re-career off my feet.
 Another story for another day.

 During the nearly 2 decades I cooked for so many, one of my most requested recipes was this chicken breakfast sausage.
 Folks loved and requested it for all sorts of reasons.
-No Pork.
+An option to pork.
 Seasoned this way or that.
 Etc. This is kid-friendly too.
+If you’re on a sodium restricted diet, simply leave out the little bit of salt.
+You probably won’t notice with all the other tasty seasonings.
+If preferred, make with ground pork.
+It’s a really versatile recipe to tweak as you like.

 I tweaked it until it was just like I wanted it.
 And sometimes tweaked per client to suit their personal tastes.
 I have also made it with apple tucked in too.
 Grating in some fresh apple makes it super moist, but that’s another recipe for another day!
 (Or just add some into this recipe.)